 “As quickly and clearly as possible, the homepage needs to answer the four questions I have in my head when I enter a new site for the first time: * What is this? * What do they have there? * What can I do here? * Why should I be here and not somewhere else?”

 You can use it as a plan for your homepage.
 Actually, I did.

-I want to conclude by saying if you’re going to understand your clients better you need to explore their behaviour from different sides.
-That’s why I think it’s important for marketers to be in close cooperation with sales managers, UX designers, etc. All this common information could help you “to put a jigsaw puzzle together”.
+I want to conclude by saying that if you’re going to understand your clients better, you need to explore their behaviour from different sides.
+That’s why I think it’s important for marketers to be in close cooperation with sales managers, UX designers, etc. All this essential information could help you better piece together the “jigsaw”.